 Mailroom: 430 Burrowes Building

-David Loewenstein is Edwin Erle Sparks Professor of English and the Humanities and Director of Graduate Studies in English.
-His research and teaching interests include: early modern literature and culture from the Reformation to the Restoration; Milton and his contemporaries; English literature in relation to politics and religion; the relations between literature and history; the impact of ancient Greek culture on early modern literature; book history; Shakespeare.
+David Loewenstein is Edwin Erle Sparks Professor of English and the Humanities.
+His research and teaching interests include: early modern literature and culture from the Reformation to the Restoration; Milton and his contemporaries; English literature in relation to politics and religion; the relations between literature and history; the impact of ancient Greek culture on early modern literature; book history; Shakespeare; Renaissance intellectual history.

 He has published widely on early modern English literature and culture.
 His recent work has addressed early modern English literature in relation to such topics as the construction of heresy, nationalism, and concepts of tyranny.
-Recent publications include: Representing Revolution in Milton and His Contemporaries: Religion, Politics, and Polemics in Radical Puritanism (Cambridge UP, 2001; winner of the James Holly Hanford Award from the Milton Society of America); Heresy, Literature, and Politics in Early Modern English Culture (co-editor; Cambridge UP, 2006); The Cambridge History of Early Modern English Literature (co-editor; Cambridge UP, 2002; paperback, 2006); Early Modern Nationalism and Milton's England (co-editor; U of Toronto P, 2008); The Complete Works of Gerrard Winstanley, 2 vols. (co-editor; Oxford UP, 2009); John Milton, Prose: Major Writings on Liberty, Politics, Religion, and Education (editor; Wiley-Blackwell, 2013); Treacherous Faith: The Specter of Heresy in Early Modern English Literature and Culture (Oxford UP, 2013; paperback edn., 2016); Shakespeare and Early Modern Religion (co-editor, Cambridge UP, 2015; paperback edn., 2018); co-editor (with Alison Shell) of Early Modern Literature and England's Long Reformation (Routledge, 2020), based on a special issue of the journal Reformation (2019).
+Recent publications include: Representing Revolution in Milton and His Contemporaries: Religion, Politics, and Polemics in Radical Puritanism (Cambridge UP, 2001; winner of the James Holly Hanford Award from the Milton Society of America); Heresy, Literature, and Politics in Early Modern English Culture (co-editor; Cambridge UP, 2006); The Cambridge History of Early Modern English Literature (co-editor; Cambridge UP, 2002; paperback, 2006); Early Modern Nationalism and Milton's England (co-editor; U of Toronto P, 2008); The Complete Works of Gerrard Winstanley, 2 vols. (co-editor; Oxford UP, 2009); John Milton, Prose: Major Writings on Liberty, Politics, Religion, and Education (editor; Wiley-Blackwell, 2013); Treacherous Faith: The Specter of Heresy in Early Modern English Literature and Culture (Oxford UP, 2013; paperback edn., 2016); Shakespeare and Early Modern Religion (co-editor, Cambridge UP, 2015; paperback edn., 2018); co-editor (with Alison Shell) of Early Modern Literature and England's Long Reformation (Routledge, 2020), based on a special issue of the journal Reformation (2019); co-editor (with Paul Stevens) of The Cambridge Companion to Shakespeare and War (Cambridge UP, 2021).

 He delivered the Martin Ridge Lecture in Literature at the Huntington Library in 2017.

-Current research projects include editing Paradise Lost (the first edition to include both the 1667 and 1674 texts of the poem) for the new Oxford University Press edition of The Complete Works of John Milton; and beginning work on two books: Tyrannical Powers: Conceptions of Tyranny in Milton's England, a study examining how tyranny became the subject of fresh interpretation, intense debate, and representation in Milton's age; and Shakespeare and War: Violence, Politics, Religion, and the Early Modern Dramatic Imagination.
+Current research projects include editing Paradise Lost (the first edition to include both the 1667 and 1674 texts of the poem) for the new Oxford University Press edition of The Complete Works of John Milton (forthcoming in 2024); and working on a new book entitled Tyrannical Powers: Representations of Tyranny in Milton's England and Early Modern Europe, a study examining how ideas and theories of tyranny became the subject of fresh interpretation, intense debate, and representation in Milton's age.

 Areas of Specialization

-Early modern literature and culture from the Reformation to the Restoration; Milton and his contemporaries; literature in relation to politics and religion; book history and textual studies; Shakespeare; literature and war.
+Early modern literature and culture from the Reformation to the Restoration; Milton and his contemporaries; literature in relation to politics and religion; book history and textual studies; Shakespeare; Renaissance intellectual history.